 In the above example, we registered the dependencies in the Providers

 array of the component class.
-The dependencies are only available to the component where it is registered and to its child components.
+The dependencies are only available to the component where we register them and to its child components.

 To Make the dependencies available to the entire application, we need to register it in the root module.